jakubsokal/CS4084-Group11/README.md

 ## Feature Testing Guide

 ### User Registration
-1. From the login screen, tap "Register"
+1. From the login screen, tap "Register" button
 2. Fill in the registration form with:
    - Your UL email address
    - A secure password
-3. Tap "Register" to create your account
+3. Tap "Register" button to create your account
-4. You should receive a confirmation message
+4. If registration is successful you will receive a confirmation message
 5. Return to the login screen to test your new credentials

 ### User Login
 1. Enter your registered email address
 2. Enter your password
-3. Tap "Login"
+3. Tap "Login" button
-4. You should be redirected to the main screen
+4. If login successful you should be redirected to the main screen

 ### Making a Booking
-1. From the main screen, tap "Book a Seat"
+1. From the main screen, tap "Book a Seat" button
 2. Select your preferred:
-   - Floor (1-3)
+   - Floor
-   - Room
    - Table
    - Seat
 3. Choose your booking date using the date picker
 4. Select your start time using the time picker
 5. Choose your booking duration (30 minutes to 2 hours)
-6. Tap "Confirm Booking"
+6. Tap "Confirm Booking" button
 7. Verify that:
    - You receive a confirmation message
    - The booking appears in your "Upcoming" bookings